orez-/awscreds/README.md

 All configuration is currently hardcoded.

 A tool like this probably already exists, and it's possible AWS offers it directly, but now here's my take on it ᖍ(ツ)ᖌ

+Pro tip: add the repo directory to your PATH to use `awscreds` from anywhere 🧙‍♀️